SGpp/DisCoTec/docs/simple_tutorial.md

 You need to transform your current solver code into stateful functions, or a stateful data structure.
-Let's say you introduce a class `YourSimulation`: computations before the time loop go into its constructor or an `init()` function (if your code uses MPI, this is also where a sub-communicator should be passed for `YourSimulation` to use).
+Let's say you introduce a class `YourSolver`: computations before the time loop go into its constructor or an `init()` function (if your code uses MPI, this is also where a sub-communicator should be passed for `YourSolver` to use).
 Computation in the time loop goes into its `run()` function.
 Anything after the time loop goes into the destructor or a function `finalize()`.